-4.3 Hypothesis on trade-off between context and efficiency
+4.3 Hypothesis on Trade-off between Context and Efficiency

 In order to achieve a goal, defined as a desired state of the interface, users can choose among multiple interaction techniques and interaction sequences.
 This choice is informed by the state of the interface, their knowledge of the available interaction techniques, and how many actions they can plan ahead.
-Some tasks, such as copying, allow users to plan far in advance while others, such as problem solving, are more incremental (Mackay, 2002).
+Some tasks, such as copying, allow users to plan far in advance while others, such as problem solving, are more incremental [Mackay 2002].
 We define the interaction context as the combination of the current state of the interface and the amount of planning users can do.
 The former depends on the user's past actions while the latter depends on the task at hand and the next identified goal to be reached.
 We assume that the choice of interaction sequence is driven by the perceived efficiency of each possible path: once they know what they want to do, users try to do it as fast as possible based on their knowledge of the interface.
+Highly skilled users are better at planning their future actions because they can anticipate the system's responses therefore they correspond to longer and more efficient interaction sequences in our model, while less skilled users correspond to shorter and less efficient (i.e. more random) sequences.